Kritika's Product Portfolio

 • React for web deployment

-• OpenAI / Gemini API for puzzle interactivity
+• OpenAI or Gemini API for puzzle interaction

 Expected Outcomes